Francois Botha: Comeback

 In July 2007, Botha returned to boxing with a unanimous decision victory over Bob Mirovic in a fight held in South Africa.
-Botha dominated the fight with two judges holding Botha won all twelve rounds and one judge ruling he won ten of twelve.
+Botha dominated the fight, with two judges ruling that won all twelve rounds, and one judge ruling that he won ten of twelve.
 The bout was for the interim WBF World Heavyweight title.

 On 6 February 2009, Botha beat Ron "Rocky" Guerrero by unanimous decision for the vacant WBF heavyweight title in South Africa.
 He successfully defended his WBF title against Timo Hoffmann on 15 May 2009 in Germany, winning the fight by split decision.

 Botha was scheduled to box Joey Abell on 27 March 2010 (postponed from the earlier date of 16 January 2010) at the Uganda Nelson Mandela Memorial Stadium in Kampala, Uganda.
 On 10 January, the World Boxing Foundation executive has decided to vacate the WBF World Heavyweight Title due to Botha not defending within the agreed time limit.

 On 10 April 2010 Botha lost via knockout in the 8th round to Evander Holyfield at the Thomas and Mack Center in Las Vegas, Nevada.
 Holyfield won the WBF heavyweight title for his victory.

 Since then, Botha has won against former undefeated South African prospect Flo Simba.
 He then fought Michael Grant for the vacant WBF heavyweight title and was leading on the scorecards when he was knocked out with a long right hand from Grant with seconds remaining in the contest.
 Two fights later, Botha fought Francesco Pianeta, who was undefeated in 29 fights, losing the 10 round bout on points.

 He was due to fight New Zealand dual-international Sonny Bill Williams in Brisbane on 24 November 2012.
 However, the fight was cancelled and moved to February.
-Finally the Williams fight did take place in Brisbane.
+Finally, the Williams fight did take place in Brisbane.
 However, only 10 out of a publicised 12 rounds were fought.
 Bout judges awarded the fight to the New Zealand Champion on points.
 Since that night in Brisbane there has been a lot of talk in the media, ranging from a failed drugs test, to no drugs testing at all, no WBA official present at the bout, and one fight judge stated that the first he heard about the fight being 10 rounds was from the arena announcer.
-However, despite all the media speculation, the WBA has confirmed that the fight was legitimate and Williams the recognised International heavyweight title-holder.
+However, despite all the media speculation, the WBA has confirmed that the fight was legitimate and Williams was the recognised International heavyweight title-holder.